Bunya Mountains, Queensland: Geography

 The Bunya Highway passes through the western corner of the locality.

 The locality of Mowbullan (in the Western Downs Region) is completely enclosed by the locality of Bunya Mountains and does not form part of the national park.
 This enclosure within another locality is unusual in Queensland and contrary to the Queensland Government's normal policies.

 History

 The locality name comes from the mountain range, Bunya Mountains, and is a Kabi language word bonyi or bunyi, indicating the Bunya pine tree (Araucaria bidwillii).

+Sunnyvale State School (also known as Sunny Vale State School) opened on 11 July 1911 and closed in 1958.
+It was on a 5 acre site on the eastern corner of Sunnyvale Road and Blancks Road (26.88584°S 151.46702°E).

+Woodlawn State School opened in early 1916.
+It closed circa 1944.
+It was on the southern corner of the junction of Woodlawn Road and Woodlawn School Road (26.95892°S 151.53423°E).

 Bunya Mountains Provisional School opened on 6 October 1919 and closed on 15 December 1922.

-From 1923 to 1928 a 670-metre tramway for 250 metre descent from mountain top to bottom at Wengenville, used with winches, winders and flying foxes.
+A 670-metre tramway with a 250 metre descent from the mountain top to the bottom at Wengenville used winches, winders and flying foxes from 1923 to 1928.
 The logs were transferred to a horse-drawn tram for movement to a log dump.
-A “not to scale” model can be seen at the natural history museum at the Dandabah camping area.
+A "not to scale" model of the tramway can be seen at the natural history museum at the Dandabah camping area.